 Abstract

 Tailed phages are viruses that infect bacteria and are the most abundant biological entity on Earth.
 Their ecological, evolutionary, and biogeochemical roles in the planet stem from their genomic diversity.
-Tailed phages can encode from 5 to 735 kilobase pairs in their genomes thanks to the size variability of the protective protein capsids that store them.
-However, the role of different tailed phage capsid sizes across ecosystems is unclear.
+Known tailed phage genomes range from 10 to 735 kilobase pairs thanks to the size variability of the protective protein capsids that store them.
+However, the role of tailed phage capsids’ diversity in ecosystems is unclear.
 A fundamental gap is the difficulty of associating genomic information with viral capsids in the environment.
-To address this problem, we introduced a computational approach to predict the capsid architecture (T-number) of tailed phages using the sequence of a single gene—the major capsid protein.
+To address this problem, here, we introduce a computational approach to predict the capsid architecture (T-number) of tailed phages using the sequence of a single gene—the major capsid protein.
 This approach relies on an allometric model that relates the genome length and capsid architecture of tailed phages.
-The application of this model to isolated phage genomes generated a library that associated major capsid proteins and putative capsid architectures.
+This allometric model was applied to isolated phage genomes to generate a library that associated major capsid proteins and putative capsid architectures.
 This library was used to train machine learning methods, and the most computationally scalable model investigated (random forest) was applied to human gut metagenomes.
-The study revealed a more significant frequency of mid-sized (T=7) capsids and jumbo-like tailed phage capsids (T=31) than expected compared to isolated phages.
-We discussed the insights of these results, how to increase the method's accuracy, and how to extend the approach to other viruses.
-The computational pipeline introduced here opens the doors to monitor viral capsids' ongoing evolution and selection across ecosystems.
+Compared to isolated phages, the analysis of gut data reveals a large abundance of mid-sized (T=7) capsids, as expected, followed by a relatively large frequency of jumbo-like tailed phage capsids (T≥25) and small capsids (T = 4) that have been under-sampled.
+We discussed how to increase the method’s accuracy and how to extend the approach to other viruses.
+The computational pipeline introduced here opens the doors to monitor the ongoing evolution and selection of viral capsids across ecosystems.

 Keywords: tailed bacteriophages, icosahedral capsids, physical modeling, machine learning, metagenomes, gut microbiome, viral ecology, physical virology.